Theoretical radiochemistry

 Excited states

 Excited states may be associated with a wide range of photophysical processes such as luminescence.
-Understanding these processes requires identification and characterization of the involved electronic states as well as their potential couplings via the spin-orbit coupling operator.
-In this theme, I work within the framework of projects of the CTI team.
+Understanding these processes requires identification and characterization of the involved electronic states as well as their potential couplings via the spin-orbit coupling operator, when applicable.